 Phorum Dalal recalls her experiences from last year’s Chitrashaala artist residency

 Another artist, Reiner Langer from Germany, painted black angels who made the world a better place.
-“In the moment, we are living in very dangerous places.
+“At the moment, we are living in very dangerous places.
 For the past 30 years, I worked with artists on projects that raise a voice against war, for freedom, food for all,” he said adding that his country has a refuge crisis.
-“I am inspired by surrealist painters such as Dali who in 1920, decided to exchange their works rather than give it to agents [to make money from them].”
+“I am inspired by surrealist painters such as Dali who is 1920, decided to exchange their works rather than give it to agents [to make money from them].”
 Langer’s project titled ‘Mail Art’ used social media to connect with artists all over the world.
-He has also worked on on creating awareness on the water scarcity in Africa.
+He has also worked on creating awareness of water scarcity in Africa.

 To read the full article Click here.